High Leverage Crypto Trading Guide

 From the list of markets, choose the cryptocurrency that you are interested to trade.

-Now, select the leverage ratio you want to use and the position size.
+Now, select the leverage ratio you want to use and then use our crypto position size calculator to find out your position size.
 The position size is controlled by how much leverage you use combined with the amount of margin capital.

 Before you enter the market, remember to select isolated margin.